Low Humidity and Headaches: What You Should Know

 We discussed this in a previous blog post, but it’s worth mentioning again that low humidity can increase the frequency and intensity of allergic reactions.
 Airborne moisture vapor normally works to catch and control allergens like dust, dander and mold.
 When the air is dry, however, these allergens can travel through the air with greater ease.
 And if you’ve suffer from allergies, you’re probably well aware that headaches are a symptom.

 To recap, low humidity can cause headaches.
 Dry air encourages the mucus membranes to dry out, at which point they become irritated and inflamed.
-Additionally, dry air may trigger allergic reactions as well as the offgassing of toxic chemicals, both of which can also cause headaches.
+Additionally, dry air may trigger allergic reactions as well as the off gassing of toxic chemicals, both of which can also cause headaches.
+With proper humidity levels this dry air can be avoided.
+Contact us to learn more and for a free quote.